Astrac/symfony-playground/README.md

-Astrac bundles demo project
+My Symfony playground
 ===========================

-This project contains some code showing some symfony bundles I developed for the Symfony 2 framework.
+This project contains some code showing some symfony bundles that I developed (or that I'm developing) for the Symfony 2.x framework.

 Tagging patterns bundle
 -----------------------